Why study communication at Southern Miss?

 The graduate faculty combines applied knowledge with communication theory and works to engage students while challenging them to think critically as they address communication practices and issues.
-As such:
+As such, students will:

-- Courses examine how mass media and communication creates, sustains, and changes political, corporate, non-profit, and cultural institutions, and society at large.
+- Examine how communication creates, sustains, and changes political, corporate, non-profit, and cultural institutions, and society at large.

-- Faculty mentor students in various methodologies equipping them to conduct independent research.
+- Explore communication through various quantitative, qualitative, and rhetorical methodologies in multiple contexts; equipping them to conduct independent research.

 - Undergraduate record of an overall 3.0 GPA is required as well as a 3.0 major GPA